roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 9. Always remember that the best code is the most simple.
 KISS.
 To achieve this goal, it's usually better to write code from scratch rather than to try mix-and-matching bits of existing code through heavy copy-pasting.

 In an ideal world, any PR would follow [design patterns best practices](https://en.wikipedia.org/wiki/Software_design_pattern).

+# Context and closing thoughts

+The darktable project became high-traffic around 2019 because Lightroom switched to a subscription-based model and darktable had offered Windows versions since 2017 or so.
+Its main problem was its whole identity and management was, precisely, no management at all and that did not scale well.

+Having more people working with you divides the amount of work by that much, until you reach a team of 5-8 persons.
+At that point, you need to start structuring the collaborations, which means having more work overall because you have to divert resources and time into making it work as a team.
+This is more overhead, but with no structure, a growing team is actually less efficient than a couple of individuals.

+This has actively damaged darktable as a project, leading to much noise in the issues tracker, lots of them without follow-ups, a general lack of rigorous testing and a decrease in code quality as well as in usability and general UI/UX.
+Bugs get merged faster than they get fixed, and there is just so much activity on the master branch that it's impossible to follow carefully what get merged.
+More concerning, the amount of work needed to keep the project afloat is increasing, which is always a bad smell for a project reaching feature-completeness.

+I just want to avoid any of that.